codecyrus/cicd-learnings/PITCHME.md

 ### Impediments - PNB

-- Testing/adoption was blocked by lack of PNB
+- Testing/adoption impeded by lack of OAM/PNB
   - IPSec tunnels, poor bandwidth/latency to gitlab, etc
   - Problems with runner registration, preparation, git cloning
   - Need to ensure all DC rollouts are on PNB!!